 - 1. Park in the OLMM lot and walk your PK student to the Side Door and your K- 8 student to the Gym Lobby door. - 2.
-Drive around the back of the school and stop in the designated drop-off area near the Gym Lobby until your child has safely reached the path.
-When entering the drop-off area, please pull ahead so that three cars may fit in the drop-off area at the same time in an orderly fashion.
+Drive around the back of the school to the clearly marked DROP-OFF/PICK-UP ZONE.